 Google has updated its search algorithms to protect people who are dealing with extraordinary cases of repeated harassment online.

-Now, once someone has requested a removal from one site with predatory practices, Google will automatically apply ranking protections to help prevent content from other similar low-quality sites appearing in search results for people’s names.
+Once someone has requested removal from one site with predatory practices, Google will automatically apply ranking protections to help prevent content from similar low-quality sites from appearing in search results for people’s names.

 “We’re also looking to expand these protections further, as part of our ongoing work in this space,” said Pandu Nayak, Google Fellow and Vice President, Search.

 The changes in Search algorithms come after The New York Times highlighted one such case of repeated harassment and shed light on some limitations of Google’s approach.